amarano94/ChainCompiler/README.md

 Sema/SemaStmt.cpp This will use your statement class and contains the implementation of ActOnYourStatement

 CodeGen/CGStmt.cpp This 'emits' your statement as a form useful for backend analysis.
 You will implement the function EmitYourStatement.

 Serialization/ASTReaderStmt.cpp You will implement the reader version of VisitYourStatement where you create an empty context of your statement.

-Serialization/ASTWriterStmt.cpp You will implement the writer version of VisitYourStatement AST/StmtPrinter.cpp This prints out your new AST after creating it in codegen, there is no compiler functionality but it is useful for debugging and getting output during compilation.
+Serialization/ASTWriterStmt.cpp You will implement the writer version of VisitYourStatement.

+AST/StmtPrinter.cpp This prints out your new AST after creating it in codegen, there is no compiler functionality but it is useful for debugging and getting output during compilation.

 AST/Stmt.cpp This contains the definitions of the statement class you created in Stmt.h listed above.
 All class functions are defined here.

 AST/ExprConstant.cpp You may or may not need to modify here; this transforms your statement into an expression.

 AST/StmtProfile, you will need to call VisitYourStatment here.

 This is what you need to add a statement to the frontend (Lexing through basic